JayDeeBot/Warman_Robot/README.md

-# Warman_Robot :smiley:
 ## <mark>1.
 Testing instruction :exclamation: :exclamation:

-<mark>:point_right:  :pushpin: Note: Please be careful with my little shaft for the scoop... if you want the scoop to tilt down... slowly turn the pinion gear (the red small one at the motor shaft)
+<mark>:point_right:  :pushpin: Note: Please be careful with my little shaft for the scoop... if you want the scoop to tilt down... slowly turn the pinion gear (the red small one at the motor shaft).
+Thank you.
-### Start form here...
+### Start from here...
 :star: Upload the code to arduino (if you made any changes).

 :star: Unplugged the "blue cable" that you used to upload the code. :exclamation: